Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 Finally, I like that she's clearly female and yet isn't a massive blob, which is soft worldbuilding that implies that infertile queens remain similar to "normal" worker-type Mudokons, yet have unnatural longevity.

 However, sadly this is where my praise ends and my issues begin.
 What the hell is a "Stone of the Fragon's Eye?"
 I mean, "Fragon" is probably a portmanteau of "frog" and "dragon", but what is this creature?
 If it is even a creature and not just some mythological being, seeing how the stone is clearly a tablet hidden in amber.
-Why is the stone hidden in the depths?
-Did the Mudokons of old lose it?
 If it's meant to be a challenge to "the one", who put it there?
+The Keeper mentions the previous ones "always having known that he'd come," but... why?
+Do Mudokons have some sort of messiah-myth?
+And I don't mean the modern stuff that current slave Mudokons believe in, but something since ancient times?

 The underlying issue is the same as with the unexplained levels, Molluck's miraculous escape, and the tape: All imply things that simply... aren't there.
 There's no stone carving or story stone or even throwaway comment to connect the dots.
 Which is a shame, because all of these small things which are supposed to expand the world and make it feel real and alive instead point out its artificiality.
 And I hate that.
 I'd be okay with being able to read more about the world in small newspaper fragments or Mudokon clay tablets or anything, just not this "You will know nothing and you will be happy" kind of stuff.